Contact Variables

 This action is useful to check that your contacts have particular contact fields completed or not.
 This avoids having to ask your contacts for the same information repeatedly while ensuring empty contact fields are updated.
 In the example below, we want to see if our contact already has a name saved in their contact information.
 If they do, we'll route the contact through Has Name.
 If there is no existing text in the Name contact field, they will be asked to send their name and we'll beFew readersSplitting by Group Membership

 Route a contact through a flow's logic using a Split by Group Membership node.
 This will allow you to send customized messages to a contact depending on their groups.
-For example, you could stop contacts who've already completed a previous registration flow where they've already been added to a group from restarting all over again: By splitting on the group membership, only cFew readersSetting an Expiration for a Flow
+For example, you could stop contacts who've already completed a previous registration flow where they've already been added to a group from restarting all over again: By splitting on the group membership, only cFew readersInvalid Regular Expressions

-When contacts are inactive in a flow, you may want to automatically remove them after a certain time period.
+periodWhen contacts are inactive in a flow, you may want to automatically remove them after a certain period.
 You can do this by setting an expiration.
 First, enter your flow's editor and click the ☰ menu icon and choose "Edit".
-Next, choose an expiration time from the dropdown menu. (https://storage.crisp.chat/users/helpdesk/website/aaa0598338783000/4ae026d6-b249-47b7Few readersInvalid Regular Expressions
+Next, choose an expiration time from the dropdown menu. (https://storage.crisp.chat/users/helpdesk/website/7a9fc4558a9de000/screenshot-2024-12-12Few readersStart Flow Sending Options

 When you manually start a flow, you'll notice that there are checkboxes within the dialog box.
 These are the sending options that: Active contacts: Checking this box means the flow start will only include contacts who have sent a message in the last 90, 180, or 365 days.
 Skip contacts currently in a flow: To avoid interrupting aFew readersCopying a Flow

 Copying a flow is useful when you'd like to create an exact duplicate of your flow or build off of an existing flow's structure.
 Create a Copy Go to your "Flows" tab.
 Click the flow you'd like to copy.
 Click on the ☰ menu icon in the top right-hand corner in the flow editor and choose "Copy": That's it!
-You will automatically find yourself in the flow editor ofFew readersSending a Message to a Group
+You will automatically find yourself in the flow editor of thFew readersSending a Message to a Group

 Sending a message to a group of contacts is as easy as creating a flow.
 Once you've created your flow, add an action containing the message you'd like to send and then select your target group from the contacts dropdown in the flow start dialog.
 Let's walk through the steps.
-First click on the Flows tab in the navigation bar.
+First, click on the Flows tab in the navigation bar.
 From the Flows page, click on "Create Flow".
-Name your flow and leave the other settings as their defaults, clicking "CrFew readersUsing a Flow to Set a Contact's Language
+Name your flow and leave the other settings as their defaults, clicking "Few readersUsing a Flow to Set a Contact's Language

 Need to set a contact's preferred language?
 You can use a flow to easily automate this.
 Here's how: Use the Set language for contact action to update your contacts' language preferences from within a flow.
 Contacts will then receive messages in their preferred languages if the flow they're interacting with has been translated.
 In the example below, we're asking our contacts which language they prefer - English, French or Arabic.
 Once the action evaluates their responses for languageFew readersUsing 'Wait for Response' in a Flow